Job prospects Accountant in the Estrie Region

 - There are a small number of unemployed workers with recent experience in this occupation.

-Employers usually require a university degree in business administration, accounting or business, as well as successful completion of the Chartered Professional Accountant (CPA) training program.
-However, a college diploma in accounting, combined with a few years of experience, may be sufficient for some positions.
-Bilingualism, good analytical skills, attention to detail, autonomy and computer skills, including accounting software and the Microsoft Office suite, are assets that are often sought after.
+Employers usually require a university degree in business administration or accounting, as well as completion of the Chartered Professional Accountant (CPA) Professional Education Program.
+However, a diploma of college studies in Accounting, combined with a few years of experience, may be sufficient for some positions.
+Bilingualism, strong analytical skills, attention to detail, autonomy and computer knowledge, particularly in accounting software and Microsoft Office, are assets often in demand.

 Here are some key facts about Financial auditors and accountants in the Estrie region: